 Crispy bacon.
 Pockets of gooey cheddar.
-Yellow onions cooked in bacon grease.
+Yellow onions cooked in bacon drippings.
 This Bacon Cheddar Meatloaf has ALL the good stuff.

 I created this recipe after being disappointed by so many meatloaf recipes.
 Too boring, too soft, too flavorless—there are a lot of recipes out there.
 While the texture on some of them is good, many lack anything interesting about them.

 So what better way to add flavor than to add bacon?
 I crumbled 4 strips of cooked bacon into the meatloaf mixture, and add 4 ounces of cubed cheddar.
-I wanted to mimic a classic bacon cheeseburger flavor, but pepperjack would be good here, too!
+I wanted to mimic a classic bacon cheeseburger flavor, and this meatloaf delivers!

-You’ll mix the ingredients and form it into a meatloaf shape.
-Mine was roughly 12 inches long by 5 inches wide.
+Form the mixture into a meatloaf shape, roughly 12 inches long by 5 inches wide.

-It’s important to place it on a baking sheet with a rim to catch any juices that run from the meatloaf (and also to catch the drippy cheese!).
-I always use a silicone baking mat to make clean-up easier.
+Make sure to place it on a baking sheet with a rim to catch any juices that run from the meatloaf (and also to catch the drippy cheese!).

-The meatloaf will bake for 45 minutes, and then you’ll spoon on a mixture of ketchup and ranch dressing.
+Bake the meatloaf for 45 minutes, and then spoon on a mixture of ketchup and ranch dressing.
 Trust me on this one—the ranch adds a tasty zip to it!

-It’ll go back in the oven, where the ketchup will set and the meatloaf will finish cooking.
+Finally, place it back in the oven for 10 minutes, where the ketchup will set and the meatloaf will finish cooking.

 The Bacon Cheddar Meatloaf is one of those comfort food dinners that hits the spot.
 It’s easy enough to feed your family on a weeknight, but it can pull double duty and impress guests at a casual get-together for dinner.